telerik/xaml-docs/controls/radrichtextbox/features/selection.md

 ## Other Selection Properties

-*  __MouseSelectionHandler.DoubleClickTime__: This static property controls the double click speed of the RichTextBox.
+* `MouseSelectionHandler.DoubleClickTime`&mdash; This static property controls the double click speed of the RichTextBox.

 ## See Also